sakshijain009/Events-Layout/README.md

 # Some Useful Layouts
 Each folder or file is a seperate layout.
-For React layouts, download that particular folder and run the following commands:<br>
+For React layouts, download that particular folder and run the following commands after traversing inside that folder:<br>
 ```
 npm install
 ```